-The observed differential treatment in retail stores might also be driven by differences in the perceived likelihood—or unlikelihood—that black consumers will complain and generate reputational harm if dissatisfied.
-If clerks assume that minority consumers are less likely to complain, and, in any event, less likely to generate reputational harm to the store, than are white customers, they might be reluctant to treat Blacks as favorably as they do Whites.
+The observed differential treatment in retail stores might also be driven by differences in the perceived likelihood—or unlikelihood—that Black consumers will complain and generate reputational harm if dissatisfied.
+If clerks assume that minority consumers are less likely to complain, and, in any event, less likely to generate reputational harm to the store than are white customers, they might be less willing to treat Blacks as favorably as they do whites.

-There is evidence suggesting that store clerks believe that white customers typically feel more entitled, harbor higher expectations of receiving high-quality service from salespeople, and are more likely to display assertiveness when these expectations are not met, than are African-American customers from similar socio-economic background.
+There is evidence suggesting that store clerks believe that white customers typically feel more entitled, harbor higher expectations of receiving high-quality service from salespeople, and are more likely to display assertiveness when these expectations are not met than are Black customers from similar socioeconomic background.

-For example, Professor Christine Williams explains, in a book describing her experiences as a clerk at a big toy store, that “[w]hites expect first-rate service; when it is not forthcoming, some feel victimized, even discriminated against.”
+For example, in a book describing her experiences as a clerk at a large toy store, Professor Christine Williams explains that “[w]hites expect first-rate service; when it is not forthcoming, some feel victimized, even discriminated against.”
 Williams observed that “[w]hite women developed a sense of entitlement because in most instances they got what they wanted.
 Members of other groups who wanted to return used merchandise, or who needed special consideration, were rarely granted their requests.”

-The difference in expectations among black and white customers might, in turn, exacerbate racial inequality if store clerks attempt to meet their white customers’ expectations and elevated sense of entitlement by treating them even more favorably than they otherwise would.
+The difference in expectations among Black and white customers might, in turn, exacerbate racial inequality if store clerks attempt to meet their white customers’ expectations and elevated sense of entitlement by treating them even more favorably than they otherwise would.

 Informal interviews conducted in preparation for this research can be illustrative.
-As one interviewee, a former store clerk at a Chicago rug store explained, “Our policy was to charge a $100 delivery fee, but there might be something in the conversation […] where I’d say: ‘Ok, I’ll waive it for you’ if they ask. […] Those who managed to get their fees waived were typically white baby-boomers. […] There are plenty wealthy people of color who buy rugs, but to my memory, the people who would get their fees waived were mainly white.
-The black customers wouldn’t typically ask for their fees to be waived.”
+As one interviewee, a former store clerk at a Chicago rug store explained, “Our policy was to charge a $100 delivery fee, but there might be something in the conversation . . . where I’d say: ‘Ok, I’ll waive it for you’ if they ask. . . .
+Those who managed to get their fees waived were typically white baby-boomers. . . .
+There are plenty wealthy people of color who buy rugs, but to my memory, the people who would get their fees waived were mainly white.
+The Black customers wouldn’t typically ask for their fees to be waived.”

-Notably, race, gender, and class, were found to influence what people expect and feel they deserve, with black, female, and low-income consumers feeling significantly less entitled than do white, male, and more affluent consumers.
-In particular, evidence suggests that black and female buyers, as well as low-income buyers, are less likely to challenge a seller’s policy or contract, even if it is one-sided or fraudulent, compared to white and male (and more affluent) buyers.
+Notably, race, gender, and class, were found to influence what people expect and feel they deserve, with Black, female, and low-income consumers feeling significantly less entitled than do white, male, and more affluent consumers.
+In particular, evidence suggests that Black and female buyers, as well as low-income buyers, are less likely to challenge a seller’s policy or contract, even if it is one-sided or fraudulent, compared to white and male (and more affluent) buyers.

-Relatedly, a survey conducted in thirty-four U.S. cities in 1975 found that, controlling for income and socioeconomic status, African-American households had significantly lower problem perception rates than did White households (15.4 percent compared to 21.8 percent).
-The study further found that “whites complain more than blacks within each [socioeconomic status] category.”
+Relatedly, a survey conducted in thirty-four U.S. cities in 1975 found that, controlling for income and socioeconomic status, Black households had significantly lower problem perception rates than did white households (15.4 percent compared to 21.8 percent).
+The study further found that “whites complain more than Blacks within each [socioeconomic status] category.”

-Consumers are more likely to complain when the chances of obtaining redress from sellers are higher.
-Consumers’ perception of a store’s willingness to provide a remedy is one of the most significant correlates of consumer complaining behavior.
-Consumers appear to complain primarily when they believe that their efforts are likely to be successful.
+Consumers, whose perception of a store’s willingness to provide a remedy is one of the most significant correlates of consumer complaining behavior, are more likely to complain when the chances of obtaining redress from sellers are higher.
+Consequently, consumers appear to complain primarily when they believe that their efforts are likely to be successful.

 This generates a vicious cycle.
-If low income, black or female consumers do not feel entitled to complain, or do not anticipate a successful outcome to complaining, they are less likely to complain, thereby becoming even less likely to receive redress.
-At the same time, higher income, white and male consumers will complain more often, disproportionately benefitting from preferential treatment by the seller.
+If low-income, Black or female consumers do not feel entitled to complain, or do not anticipate a successful outcome to complaining, they are less likely to register a complaint, thereby becoming even less likely to receive redress.
+At the same time, higher-income, white and male consumers will complain more often, thereby disproportionately benefitting from preferential treatment from the seller.